-As described in Section 13.2.7, the TMF dam will meet strict regulatory requirements including the requirements of the Provincial Lakes and Rivers Improvement Act.
-The TMF dam will be designed to hold the environmental design flood over the maximum operating water level of the
+As described in Section 13.2.7, the TMF dam will meet strict regulatory requirements including the requirements of the Provincial Lakes and Rivers Improvement Act and will be constructed to withstand the PMF and maximum credible earthquake.
+The TMF dam will be designed to hold the environmental design flood over the maximum operating water level of the TMF dam.

-TMF dam.
 An emergency spillway will pass any flows in excess of the environmental design flood from the reclaim pond to Mesomikenda Lake.
 As a result, there is no reasonable potential for the TMF to overflow under any circumstances.